Tab-e-n/tosu/README.md

 # TOSU

-It is pronounced "toss" because you will be tosuing your keyboard out the window.
+### It is pronounced "toss" because you will be tosuing your keyboard out the window.

+## ABOUT

-**Tosu** (Typing Osu) is a rythm game where you use all letters of the keyboard!
+**Tosu** (Typing Osu) is a rhythm game where you press all letters of the keyboard to the music!

-Currently being remade from the ground up, not much game is made yet.
+Currently being remade from the ground up, not much game exists yet.

 ## EXPORTING ON LINUX